lbryio/hub/README.md

 As of block 1147423 (4/21/22) the size of the scribe rocksdb database is 120GB and the size of the elasticsearch volume is 63GB.

 ### docker-compose
 The recommended way to run a scribe hub is with docker.
-See [this guide](https://github.com/lbryio/scribe/blob/master/cluster_guide.md) for instructions on how to run the services on a cluster.
+See [this guide](https://github.com/lbryio/scribe/blob/master/cluster_guide.md) for instructions.

 If you have the resources to run all of the services on one machine (at least 300gb of fast storage, preferably nvme, 64gb of RAM, 12 fast cores), see [this](https://github.com/lbryio/scribe/blob/master/docker/docker-compose.yml) docker-compose example.